 gcloud components install kubectl

-The command-line tool for creating clusters in Anthos clusters on bare metal is
+The command-line tool for creating clusters in GKE on Bare Metal is

 bmctl from a Cloud Storage bucket